 The Science have recently assessed a number of apprentices against mapping of the RSci and RSciTech registers.
 One of the key motivations for mapping apprenticeships is for creating shortened application routes for those apprenticeships that have been judged as well aligned, recognising the strong foundation of learning and extensive professional experience secured as a direct result of the mandated aspects of the apprenticeship.
-Apprentices can find out more information on this, and applications will be taken through the Science Council website.
+More information on this, and a list of eligible apprenticeships can be found on the Science Council website.

 The Royal Society of Biology is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the pipeline; at school and higher education, in the workplace and training.